Introduction: Theologically Engaged Anthropology

 Chapter 11—Anthropology and Theology: Fugues of Thought and Action

-Douglas Davies writes tripartite chapter in the hope that attention will be fixed on human creativity as it engages diverse themes while striving for satisfying resolutions of disciplinary tensions between anthropology and theology even if these are not achieved.
+Douglas J. Davies writes a tripartite chapter in the hope that attention will be fixed on human creativity as it engages diverse themes while striving for satisfying resolutions of disciplinary tensions between anthropology and theology even if these are not achieved.
 The first part, entitled intrapersonal and interpersonal dialogue, is heavily autobiographical, and he trusts that readers will accept his offering as its own kind of case study of reflexivity, excusing its indulgence in biographical reflection on account of its intention to pinpoint the very particular and contextual nature of idea development.
 The second part, headed further conversation pieces, picks up just such ideas open to anthropological–theological conversation, including a cautionary gloss on the over-easy use of anthropology and theology as discrete terms.
 The third and final part, described as disciplinary quandaries, takes some of these formal classifications of disciplines further and also brings together some personal and institutional factors surrounding both anthropological and theological practice.

 Michael Rynkiewich presents a case in which the emergence of the individual is often credited to theological anthropology filtered through the Enlightenment.
 This concept has been reshaped with secular meaning, yet critical theological thinking continues to enhance our understanding of the person.
 Pannenberg’s exocentricism, informed by Erikson’s basic trust, situates the formation of the person in relationship to the Other.
-Moltmann’s work on the fragmented self, combined with Jones’ emphasis on the plasticity of the person, confirms the possibility of change, offering hope to a discipline where, according to Fountain, it is sadly lacking.
+Moltmann’s work on the fragmented self, combined with Jones’s emphasis on the plasticity of the person, confirms the possibility of change, offering hope to a discipline where, according to Fountain, it is sadly lacking.
 Clayton’s top-down causality as counter to bottom-up determinism, coupled with Wesley’s understanding of free will, offers a view of agency that upholds both freedom and responsibility of the person.
 The embodiment of the soul in a non-dualistic, non-reductionist theology recovers the Eastern Church Fathers, particularly Maximus the Confessor, in their understanding of the goal of participation in God through participation in the Other.

 Chapter 13—World Christianity and the Reorganization of Disciplines: On the Emerging Dialogue between Anthropology and Theology